 #47 Experience the Splendor of Cawdor Castle

-Cawdor Castle looks as if it was plucked straight out of a fairytale – and visiting the splendid 600-year-old castle ranks as one of the best things to do around Inverness, Scotland.
+Cawdor Castle looks as if it was plucked straight out of a fairytale.
+Visiting the splendid 600-year-old castle ranks as one of the best things to do around Inverness, Scotland.

-The private, family-owned property is open to visitors for self-guided tours; audio guides help explain the history of the castle rooms.
-In addition to the interior, visitors are welcome to explore the manicured gardens and use the walking paths to discover the expansive grounds.
+The private, family-owned property is open to visitors for self-guided tours.
+Audio guides help explain the history of the castle rooms.
+In addition to the interior, guests are welcome to explore the manicured gardens and use the walking paths to discover the expansive grounds.
 A ticket is required to visit Cawdor Castle.

 #48 Play a Round of Golf in the Highlands

-As the birthplace of the game of golf, one of the fun things to do in Scotland is to play a round!
-The game developed in Scotland in the Middle Ages – and golf is still one of the top activities around Inverness.
+As the birthplace of golf, one of the fun things to do in Scotland is to play a round!
+The game developed here in the Middle Ages – and golf is still one of the top activities around Inverness.

 The best golf courses in the Highlands are backdropped by sensational scenery.
 Among the many 18-hole courses, the Fortrose and Rosemarkie Golf Club ranks supreme.
 The challenging course boasts a tremendous layout – and the location along the Moray Firth can’t be beat!